ericsson-iap/python-sample-app/README.md

 > **already have full access** to the EIAP Ecosystem.
 > If you do not have this access, **please do not proceed.**

-Python Hello World Sample App Documentation [Here](https://developer.intelligentautomationplatform.ericsson.net/#tutorials/sample-app-in-python).
+Python Hello World App Documentation [Here](https://developer.intelligentautomationplatform.ericsson.net/#tutorials/sample-app-in-python).

 **Note:**
 If you need help accessing the EIAP Ecosystem, contact support